rockiger/akiee/backlog.md

 ## TODO As a user I want to keep notes (not tasks), that I want to keep for future reference, that I can remember important information.

+## TODO As a user I want to change the ranking/order of a task via drag and drop, that I can less cumberstone with ranking.

 ## TODO AS a user I want that Akiee restores the state right where I left it, that I can pick up my work where I left it.

 ## TODO As a User I want to have an intelligent Entry-Box for the a new task, that I can add important meta information like due date, projecet, etc. easily.